rieckpil/progmot/content/post/one-year-course-release.md

 The next online course is also waiting to be created.
 On top of the Stratospheric eBook (From Zero to Production with Spring Boot and AWS), which I've written together with Tom Hombergs and Björn Wilmsmann, we're creating a course.
 Equipped with my learnings from this course launch I can

-Now it's your turn - go for it (and let me know how it worked out)!
+Now it's your turn - go for it and let me know how it worked out!

 Philip

 TODO:

-- update to latest Hugo
 - check Google Analytics setup
 - basic imprint and privacy policy
 - cool thumbnail
+- affiliate links for Amazon